s-blais/s-blais/README.md

 I am excited to put my new knowledge to work with a small- to medium-sized team as a junior developer, product/project manager, or techy factotum.
 Design-emphasized environments particularly resonate with me, as I have worked among designers of many kinds for years.

+Since January 2022, I've been doing lots of work in a MySQL/[Retool](https://retool.com/) environment, developing internal apps for an investment fund.
+Cool stuff; have been learning a lot!

 ### Some things I can do: